 Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

-Making chocolate at home can be much easier than it sounds.
+Making chocolate at home is much easier than it sounds.
 You only need two basic ingredients to make an amazing, luxurious treat.
+Keep reading to learn how to make chocolate from cacao beans!

-Besides getting to enjoy the beautiful flavour of real chocolate that you made from scratch (which is already quite rewarding), you get to choose the type and amount of sweetener that you will add, as well as the other ingredients.
+Besides enjoying the beautiful flavour of real chocolate you made from scratch (which is already quite rewarding), you get to choose the type and amount of sweetener you will add, as well as the other ingredients.
 There are no “hidden nasties”, only the real stuff.

 Cacao beans and health